steeelydan/js2eel/docs/development.md

 ## Setup

--   Install dependencies for all packages:
+-   Install dependencies for all packages: `npm ci`
-    -   `cd scripts`
-    -   `./install.sh`
 -   Open a different terminal session for each of the following steps
     -   Go to `compiler` and do `npm run dev`
     -   Go to `gui` and do `npm run dev`